umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/setup/install/running-umbraco-on-docker-locally.md

 # Running Umbraco in Docker using Docker Compose

-To aid in developing Umbraco with additional services, the templates can provide the requisite files to run Umbraco with a SQL Server database in Docker.
+To aid in developing Umbraco with additional services, the templates can provide the requisite files to run Umbraco with an SQL Server database in Docker.
 This setup is designed to be used for local development, and not for production.

 ## Prerequisites